gardener/gardener/docs/concepts/resource-manager.md

 - `Ignore`
     - The corresponding resource is removed from the ManagedResource status (`.status.resources`).
 No action is performed on the cluster - the resource is no longer "managed" (updated or deleted).
     - The primary use case is a migration of a resource from one ManagedResource to another one.
+    - If this annotation is present on the ManagedResource itself then it will be skipped entirely by the controller (no reconciliations or deletions at all).
+This can be helpful to temporarily patch/change resources managed as part of such ManagedResource.

 The mode for a resource can be specified with the `resources.gardener.cloud/mode` annotation.
 The annotation should be specified in the encoded resource manifest in the Secret that is referenced by the ManagedResource.